rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 long-lived certificates.
 If an external Certification Authority (CA) is unable to issue a certificate in time to replace a deployed certificate, the server would no longer be able to present a valid certificate to clients.
-With short-lived certificates, there is a smaller window of time to renew the certificates and therefore a higher risk that an outage at a CA will negatively affect the uptime of the TLS-fronted service.
+With short-lived certificates, there is a smaller window of time to renew a certificate and therefore a higher risk that an outage at a CA will negatively affect the uptime of the TLS-fronted service.

 Typically, a (D)TLS server uses a certificate provided by some entity other than